 Welcome from the Program Director

 Thank you for visiting the Yale Primary Care Residency Website.
 This is a very exciting time for Primary Care training, healthcare policy, and the practice of medicine at both the local and national levels.
-In addition to the evolving national healthcare landscape with increasing emphasis on coordinated care, accountable care organizations, healthcare exchanges, and patient-centered medical home models of care, our local healthcare landscape is also undergoing significant change that will positively impact the care of patients in our community, enhance training in primary care for our residents, and provide an amazing opportunity for population-based research.
-On September 12, 2012, our sponsoring institution, Yale-New Haven Hospital (YNHH), acquired the other hospital in New Haven, the Hospital of St. Raphael, and as a result Yale-New Haven Hospital is now the fifth largest Academic Medical Center in the United States with over 1,500 beds.
-The combined resources of these two campuses are expansive and provide a unique opportunity for our Department and Medical Center to strengthen clinical care and training in many areas with a particular interest in and commitment to primary care and integrated health system design.
-In the two years since this expansion of our medical center we have already seen many exciting changes that will truly impact and improve the health of our community.
-New centers of excellence are being developed; a new comprehensive inpatient and outpatient EMR linking all Yale Physicians in all Departments as well as many physicians in the community has been implemented; new initiatives in understanding the patient's experience are being undertaken; substantially expanded efforts in quality of care, transitions of care, and patient safety are underway; and the residents and faculty of our Primary Care Residency Program is playing a leadership role in many of these efforts.
+In addition to the evolving national healthcare landscape with increasing emphasis on coordinated care, accountable care organizations, healthcare exchanges and patient-centered medical home models of care, our local healthcare landscape is also undergoing significant change that will positively impact the care of patients in our community, enhance training in primary care for our residents, and provide an amazing opportunity for population-based research.
+Our sponsoring institution, Yale New Haven Hospital (YNHH) is the fifth largest academic medical center in the United States with over 1,500 beds.
+YNHH resources are spread over two campuses and provide a unique opportunity for our department and YNHH to strengthen clinical care and training in many areas with a particular interest in and commitment to primary care and integrated health system design.

-Our expanded medical center consists two campuses; the York Street Campus and the Chapel Street Campus.
-These facilities are located 0.5 miles apart and there is an intra-campus shuttle that operates every 15 minutes, 24-hours a day, facilitating easy access to all faculty, educational opportunities, and resources located at either campus.
-The inpatient medical service at the Chapel Street Campus is focused on general internal medicine and is the professional home of the primary care residency program’s core faculty.
-A Musculoskeletal Center of Excellence is being developed at this site and will integrate rheumatology, orthopedics, physiatry, and occupational and physical therapy and our Acute Care of the Elderly comprehensive geriatrics program has relocated to this site.
+The York Street and Saint Raphael Campuses are located 0.5 miles apart and there is an intra-campus shuttle that operates every 15 minutes, 24-hours a day, facilitating easy access to all faculty, educational opportunities and resources located at either campus.
+The inpatient medical service at the Saint Raphael Campus is focused on general internal medicine and is the professional home of the primary care residency program’s core faculty.
+A Musculoskeletal Center of Excellence recently opened to integrate rheumatology, orthopedics, physiatry, and occupational and physical therapy and our Acute Care of the Elderly comprehensive geriatrics program.
 Housestaff experiences at this campus will focus in these areas.
-The York Street Campus will remain the primary site for subspecialty-based training for the residents (e.g., CCU, Liver Firm, Renal Firm, Oncology Firm, HIV Firm, etc.).
+The York Street Campus remains the primary site for subspecialty-based training for the residents (e.g., CCU, Liver Firm, Renal Firm, Oncology Firm, HIV Firm, etc.).

 Details about the residency program can be found through the various links provided in this website.
 I encourage you to learn about our mission, review our ambulatory and inpatient experiences and curricula, explore the international health and research opportunities, and peruse the career paths of our graduates.
 A core value of our training program is our commitment to each of our residents that we will provide the mentoring and guidance needed to assure that all trainees find that niche in medicine where they will thrive and excel.
 This core value is embraced by program leadership, our core faculty and indeed, the Yale faculty at large.
 We seek to train physicians from diverse backgrounds to become leaders and agents of change in whatever setting and niche of medicine they choose for their career and we will provide the opportunities and resources to assure success.